Tutorial

 In the last step, we covered polymorphic relationships: a single relationship can point to many different Resources.
 Polymorphic Resources are the same concept, without an association: a single Resource can resolve to many different sub-Resources.
 It’s a very similar to Single-Table Inheritance in ActiveRecord.

-To illustrate this, we’ll add a tasks
+To illustrate this, we’ll add a tasks table and corresponding Task

 superclass.
-Each record in this table will resolve to one of Bug
+Each record in this table will resolve to one of Bug,

-id | milestone_id | type | title |
+| id | milestone_id | type | title |

-1 | null | Bug | Incorrect Value! |
+| 1 | null | Bug | Incorrect Value! |

-2 | null | Feature | Build great stuff! |
+| 2 | null | Feature | Build great stuff! |

-3 | 1 | Epic | Build TONS of great stuff! |
+| 3 | 1 | Epic | Build TONS of great stuff! |

-Why not just stick with a single Task
+Why not just stick with a single Task model?
+Because each of these

-types has specific behavior: only Feature
+types has specific behavior: only Features have a points attribute,

-s have a milestones
+and only Epics have a milestones relationship.

 The Rails Stuff 🚂